 Credit surfaces map loan sizes and borrower characteristics to interest rates (e.g., Geanakoplos 2010, Geanakoplos and Rappoport 2019).
 They can be estimated with loan- and borrower-level data in multiple settings including household and sovereign debt.
-In Appendix B, we show that the loan contract curve $\ell$ generalizes credit surfaces to include multiple non-price terms (l, z) in addition to interest rates R. Furthermore, $\ell$ highlights that in addition to borrower characteristics, these terms depend on lender characteristics, captured by banks' capacity constraint $\overline{L}$ and the excess loan premium v.
-The effect of shocks on the resulting credit surfaces can be characterized with the two sufficient statistics $\epsilon$ and $\alpha$ ,
+The loan contract curve $\ell$ generalizes credit surfaces to include multiple non-price terms (l, z) in addition to interest rates R. Furthermore, $\ell$ highlights that in addition to borrower characteristics, these terms depend on lender characteristics, captured by banks' capacity constraint $\overline{L}$ and the excess loan premium $\nu$ .
+The effect of shocks on the resulting credit surfaces can be characterized with the two sufficient statistics $\epsilon$ and $\alpha$ .